Psychology and Neuroscience

-Psychology is the scientific study of behavior and mental processes approached from physiological, cognitive, behavioral, social and applied perspectives.
-Majors in Psychology receive training in the scientific approach as it has been applied to the study of such topics as: brain function, perception, learning, motivation, memory, development, social influence, attitudes, organizational behavior and mental disorders and treatments.
-Understanding how these topics have been investigated scientifically requires the development of critical thinking skills, quantitative reasoning skills, and speaking and writing abilities necessary to communicate research knowledge to others, as well as an appreciation for the ethical issues involved in dealing with colleagues, clients and subjects.
-Although these skills are developed throughout the Psychology curriculum, demonstrated competence in the Statistics and Research Methods courses is essential.
-Psychology majors have gone on to successful careers in research, counseling and teaching, as well as such fields as medicine, business, journalism and law.
-A major and a minor are offered in Psychology.
-PSY 100 is a prerequisite for all courses in the department.
-Neuroscience Concentration The psychology and biology departments offer neuroscience concentrations for their majors.
-Each concentration (biology or psychology) consists of 4 or 5 credits in addition to the courses required for the majors.
-Interested students should contact their advisors or the chairs of the biology and psychology departments.
+The department offers majors in Psychology and Neuroscience, and a minor in Psychology.
+Psychology is the scientific study of behavior and mental processes approached from physiological, cognitive, behavioral, social, and applied perspectives.
+Neuroscience is the scientific study of the nervous system, and integrates knowledge from the fields of biology, chemistry, the cognitive and social sciences, computer science, and allied disciplines.
+Students in both majors receive training in the scientific approach as it has been applied to the study of such topics as: the structure and function of the nervous system, perception, learning, motivation, memory, development, social influence, attitudes, organizational behavior, and mental disorders and treatments.
+Understanding how these topics have been investigated scientifically requires the development of critical thinking skills, quantitative reasoning skills, and speaking and writing abilities necessary to communicate research knowledge to others, as well as an appreciation for the ethical issues involved in research and practice.
+These skills are developed throughout the curriculum for the Psychology and Neuroscience majors; and demonstrated competence in the Statistics and Research Methods is essential for success in both areas of study.
+Our majors have gone on to successful careers in research, counseling and teaching, medicine, business, journalism and law.

 Requirements for a major